ncase/covid-19/words/words.md

 		<iframe src="sim?stage=epi-6b&format=calc" width="285" height="390"></iframe>
 </div>

-When enough people have natural immunity, R < 1, and the virus is contained!
-This is called **herd immunity**, and while it's *terrible* policy (we'll explain why later – it's not for the reason you may think!), it's essential to understanding Epidemiology 101.
+When enough people have immunity, R < 1, and the virus is contained!
+This is called **herd immunity**.
+For flus, herd immunity is achieved *with a vaccine*.
+Trying to achieve "natural herd immunity" by letting folks get infected is a *terrible* idea.
+(But not for the reason you may think!
+We'll explain later.)

 Now, let's play the SEIR Model again, but showing R<sub>0</sub>, R over time, and the herd immunity threshold: